Panama offers COVID-19 tests to international travelers | Health

 Panama offers COVID-19 tests to international travelers

 Panama is the latest country to offer travelers a COVID-19 test when they arrive at its main airport, a little less than a week after resuming international flights following a seven-month suspension due to the pandemic.
-The Sofia SARS Antigen Fluorescent Immunoassay tests are meant to prevent the import of new cases.
+The Sofia SARS Antigen Fluorescent Immunoassay tests are meant to prevent the import of new cases at a time when parts of Europe and the United States are seeing a resurgence.

-International flights resumed on Monday, October 12.
+International flights to and from Panama, a regional transportation hub, resumed on Monday, October 12.
 Since then, some 1,000 people were tested, said Yelitza Campos, an adviser at Jers Medical, the distributer of the tests in Panama.

+A Panamanian health official said of those tested, about 20 people have come back positive for COVID-19.
+Panamanians hope resuming international air travel with additional safety measures will help the Isthmus nation known for its famous shipping canal regain competitiveness.

 - READ MORE ON: